Circulators Based on Coupled Quantum Anomalous Hall Insulators and Resonators: Results

-Next, we examine the transmission in an EMP resonator, both with and without LC resonators, across a wide spectral range.
-The transmission through the same EMP resonator, without coupling to an LC resonator, is shown in Figs. \ref{fig3} a--c.
-Due to the constructive and destructive interference between the EMP mode and the port-to-port RF signal transmitted through the parasitic capacitance $C_p$ (Fig. \ref{fig1}), $S_{31}$ and $S_{32}$ exhibit a non-reciprocal response with a bandwidth of approximately 100 MHz.
-The isolation magnitude, $|S_{32}|-|S_{31}|$, reaches a maximum of $20$ dB over a circulation intensity range of approximately $5$ dBm.
-Figures. \ref{fig3} d--f show the transmission spectra as a function of frequency and input power when the EMP and LC resonators are coupled.
-For excitation from port 1, the magnitude of $S_{31}$ is smaller than $-15$ dB if the input power is smaller than $-130$ dBm.
-In contrast, for excitation from port 2, the magnitude of $S_{32}$ remains nearly unchanged over an input power range larger than $50$ dBm.
-The device exhibits non-reciprocity of $\sim$ 20 dB over the input intensity range from $-150$ to $-90$ dBm (Fig. \ref{fig3}f), which is relevant for several applications, including superconducting quantum information science\cite{Mallet2009SingleshotQR} and dark-matter axion searches \cite{PhysRevD.103.032002}.
+We begin by examining the transmission in an EMP resonator, both without and with LC resonators, across a wide spectral range.
+Figures~\ref{fig2} a--c show the transmission through the EMP resonator, without coupling to an LC resonator.
+Owing to the constructive and destructive interference between the EMP mode (red traces), coupled via $C_{\mathrm{edge}}$, and the port-to-port RF signal transmitted through the parasitic capacitance $C_p$ (Fig.~\ref{fig1}b), $S_{31}$ and $S_{32}$ exhibit a non-reciprocal response with a bandwidth of approximately $100\,\mathrm{MHz}$ (Figs.~\ref{fig2} d--f).
+The isolation magnitude, $|S_{32}|-|S_{31}|$, reaches a maximum of $20\,\mathrm{dB}$ over an input-power range spanning approximately $5\,\mathrm{dBm}$.

+Figures~\ref{fig2} g--i show the transmission spectra as a function of frequency and input power when the EMP and LC resonators are coupled.
+Notably, the magnitude of $S_{32}$ remains nearly constant over an input power range spanning more than $50\,\mathrm{dBm}$.
+The circulator exhibits $\sim 20\,\mathrm{dB}$ of non-reciprocity over an input power range from $-150$ to $-90\,\mathrm{dBm}$, with an approximate bandwidth of $50\,\mathrm{MHz}$ (Fig.~\ref{fig2}i).
+This level of isolation and power handling is particularly important for quantum information science, where protecting qubits from amplifier back-action is critical, and for axion dark matter searches like ADMX, which require ultra-low-noise, broadband signal routing at cryogenic temperatures.
+The ability to achieve strong non-reciprocity at such low input powers and moderate bandwidths supports scalable readout chains and noise-resilient detection architectures in both domains \cite{Mallet2009SingleshotQR, PhysRevD.103.032002}.